Undergraduate course information

 To recognise outstanding academic achievement, the University Medal is awarded to the top student(s) in each graduating cohort, subject to the approval of the associate dean (teaching and learning).
 To be eligible for consideration, students must have achieved a WAM greater than 85.

 Bachelor of Engineering (Honours) Diploma in Professional Engineering Practice

-The program leading to the combined award of Bachelor of Engineering (Honours) Diploma in Professional Engineering Practice (C09067) (BE(Hons) DipProfEngPrac) is a comprehensive preparation for careers in the professional practice of engineering.
+The program leading to the award of Bachelor of Engineering (Honours) Diploma in Professional Engineering Practice (C09067) (BE(Hons) DipProfEngPrac) is a comprehensive preparation for careers in the professional practice of engineering.

 The BE(Hons) DipProfEngPrac is a combined award and the Diploma in Professional Engineering Practice is not available separately.
 Both elements of the program are closely interwoven and interdependent, and prepare students for professional engineering internships by linking theory and application.
-The degrees combining engineering with business, international studies, science and medical science may also be combined with the Diploma in Professional Engineering Practice.
+The degrees combining engineering with business, international studies, medical science and science may also be combined with the Diploma in Professional Engineering Practice.

 As noted above, the combination of formal academic learning in the University and experiential learning in the workplace is called 'cooperative education'.
-UTS: Engineering courses have embodied this principle for over 30 years.
-The courses are highly regarded in industry and, according to many reports and surveys, graduates have enjoyed correspondingly high employment rates; the highest of any engineering degree courses in Australia.
+UTS Engineering courses have embodied this principle for over 30 years.
+The courses are highly regarded in industry and, according to many reports and surveys, graduates have enjoyed correspondingly high employment rates – the highest of any engineering degree courses in Australia.

 Engineering education in many countries is undergoing revolutionary change and the UTS program is at the forefront of much of this change.